 Monica Schwartz is a bassoonist, composer, and music educator.
-Schwartz attended the Peabody Conservatory of The Johns Hopkins University and earned three undergraduate music degrees in Bassoon Performance, Music Education, and Composition with a minor in Jazz Voice on full tuition scholarship.
+Schwartz attended the Peabody Conservatory of the Johns Hopkins University and earned three undergraduate music degrees in Bassoon Performance, Music Education, and Composition with a minor in Jazz Voice on full tuition scholarship.
 She is nearing completion of a double masters in Music Composition and Education also at Peabody.
 She has studied bassoon with Linda Harwell (retired National Symphony) as an undergraduate, Terry Ewell (Towson University), Truman Harris (National Symphony), and Barrick Stees (Cleveland Orchestra while attending Interlochen Arts Camp).

-As of Fall 2010, Schwartz became bassoon and music theory faculty for the Peabody Preparatory and teaches private bassoon lessons and theory classes each week at the Baltimore campus.
+In 2010, Schwartz became bassoon and music theory faculty for the Peabody Preparatory and teaches private bassoon lessons and theory classes each week at the Baltimore campus.
 She also teaches private bassoon lessons from her home with a very active studio of bassoonists of all ages.

 An avid performer, Schwartz regularly freelances with local orchestras and enjoys performing chamber music.
 She meets regularly with the Columbia Chamber Winds and her bassoon quartet.